-MCE attempted to engage the CPUC Energy Division staff to help resolve the issue for several weeks and ultimately was able to scheduling a meeting with PG&E representatives, MCE and CPUC Energy Division staff in late August, 2010.
-At the meeting Energy Division staff insisted that PG&E resolve the issue within 5 days and customers are now being charged correctly.
+MCE attempted to engage the CPUC Energy Division staff to help resolve the issue for customers are now being charged correctly.
 PG&E was not willing to provide this information and sited 'confidentiality' concerns.
 Although they were willing to provide this information to the CPUC Energy Division, it was unclear if the Energy Division would have the capacity to review the bills and methodology for accuracy.